ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 What's worth recording isn't just the outcome, but the context around it: the options that were considered, the trade-offs that were accepted, and any assumptions or review points that shaped the choice.

 It helps avoid the familiar “why are we doing this again?” conversation — usually at the exact moment when the original context has faded from memory.

-**Quick checklist**

-- Is there an existing governance or appraisal process you should follow?
-- Have you surfaced trade-offs and non-obvious insights in your documentation?
-- Does the output provide enough context for stakeholders to understand the recommendation?
-- Have you presented the recommendation objectively without overstepping into the decision?
-- Have you ensured the recommendation won't come as a surprise to stakeholders?
-- Does the preferred option align with organisational realities and political appetite?

 ## Final thoughts